mattdesl/looom-tools/docs/formats.md

 The [Web Exporter](https://looom-tools.netlify.app) currently supports the following formats:

-- GIF
+- GIF Animation — *all browsers*
-- WebM
+- WebM Video — *Chrome only*
+- PNG File Sequence — *Chrome only*
-- MP4
+- MP4 Video (H264) — *Chrome Canary only, behind a flag*

+To change formats in the Web Exporter, click the Settings (Gear icon) and then change the `Format` drop-down option.

-However, depending on your browser, you might just see one or two of those.
+Depending on your browser, you might just see one or two formats.
 Here's how to use and enable the different formats.

-To change formats in the Web Exporter, click the Settings (Gear icon) and then change the `Format` drop-down option.

 ## GIF